 Every nook and cranny of the VW California is stuffed with clever storage areas.
 From the ingenious table and chairs which slot into the rear door, to the tambour corner storage, and smart water container.
 We were wowed by how much we could actually get in the California without it feeling too overstuffed.

-Inverness Campers had equipped the camper perfectly and thought of everything one would need on a camping tour of the Highlands.
+Inverness Campers had equipped the camper perfectly and thought of everything one would need on a Scotland road trip.
 From sleeping bags, pillows & pillow cases, towels, kettle, cooking utensils, and of course the most important .. cork screw – everything had been provided and so we didn’t need to buy anything but food!

 The only thing the VW California didn’t have was a toilet and shower!
 Although Inverness Campers do have a portable toilet as an extra accessory option to book.